copperwater/xNetHack/doc/xnh-changelog-10.0.md

   cannot be locked (but may still be trapped) through magic or mundane means, and they are always easily openable.
 They no longer display as "unlocked" even when fully identified.
-- Metal chests' locks cannot be broken open by kicking, and forcing them with a bladed weapon is significantly more likely to result in the weapon breaking.
+- Metal chests' or large boxes' locks cannot be broken open by kicking, and forcing them with a bladed weapon is significantly more likely to result in the weapon breaking.
+- Weapons have different odds of breaking when used to pry open a chest or large box.
+  - Iron and metal are unchanged from the usual odds.
+  - Mithril is somewhat less likely to break than iron.
+  - Copper is a little worse than iron.
+  - Silver is a little worse than copper.
+  - Gold, wood, plastic, and stone are worse than iron, but not to the point where they will reliably break.
+  - Glass is very likely to break, unless it has been shatterproofed.
+- Blunt glass weapons have a 5% chance per turn of cracking when being used to smash the lock on a box.
+If it cracks, you will stop trying to force the lock, but may continue if you wish.

 ### Interface changes